FWCB Alumni Spotlights

 Degree: B.S.
-Fish, Wildlife, and Conservation Biology, Colorado State University 2010
+Fish, Wildlife, and Conservation Biology, with a concentration in Wildlife Biology

 How my degree prepared me: The fisheries degree provides a solid background of ecology, management practices and research study design that I now combine with technical experience in the field.